caldric/100-days-of-code/log.md

 **Today's Progress**: Today, I learned more about ECMAScript.

 **Thoughts**: I became curious about ECMAScript (ES) and its relationship to JavaScript.
 There are different version of JavaScript and not all browsers are compatible with later versions of JavaScript.
 I also see the ES versions a lot when working with TypeScript.
 Simply put, JS is an ES dialect that conforms to the ES spec (called the ECMA-262).

+### Day 11: 24 January 2021 (Sunday)

+**Today's Progress**: I learned about tmux + Neovim and tried to set up an IDE with it.

+**Thoughts**: tmux + Neovim shows some promise, however, it is very hard to set up.
+Now, I'm appreciating VS Code more.
+While I may prefer using tmux + Neovim in the future, as a complete configuration enables you to have a much more efficient workflow without using the mouse, as of now I haven't replicated VS Code features on my tmux + Neovim environment.